mstksg/inCode/copy/entries/duet.md

 ### Part B

-Our interpreter for Part B is a little simpler:
+Our interpreter's type for Part B is a little simpler:

 ```haskell
 ghci> :t interpMem >|< interpComB